Bringing Back US Jobs from Offshore -- Greed Is the Answer!

 As noted, the US corporate income tax right now is 35% and the state corporate tax varies but it is safe to say it is about 10% as an average of all states.
 So, 45% of most corporate profits go to the government today even before anything goes to investors.
 Perhaps states also can be incentivized to reduce their rates to put more people back to work.

 It is argued that the huge corporate income tax is not really paid by corporations anyway but by consumers.
 It is fully considered in product pricing.
 Interestingly, the full corporate income taxes are only paid by those industries who are US corporations and who conduct business within the U.S. The good guys pay and the bad guys get a break on their overseas earnings.
 This loophole would also be closed.

-In the Kelly plan, to summarize the information above, the US corporate tax rate, which in Ireland, lowest in the world, sits at 12.5 to 25%, would be reduced to 10%.
+In the Kelly plan, to summarize the information above, the US corporate tax rate, which in Ireland, lowest in the world, before Trump sat at 12.5 to 25%, would be reduced to 10%.
 Maybe one day we can make the rate zero (0%) to get even more foreign investments on US soil.
 Added to the 10% is a potential jobs penalty of up to 10% that can cause the tax to be as high as 20%.
 Whether the rate is 10 or 20%, however, this is substantially lower than 35%.
 The idea of the lower tax rate is so that American Corporations will choose to invest again in America and hire employees in America for tax reasons?
 By the way, their motivation will be the "G" word.